Considering applying to the University of Washington to study English?

 Campus tours are available Monday through Friday on a set schedule.

 The English Department accepts applications to the major only from matriculated UW students.
 We are not able to pre-admit, directly admit, or screen applicants who are not already matriculated/degree-seeking UW students.
-We do welcome you to apply once you have become a matriculated UW student and have completed English major prerequisite courses ENGL 202 and 297.
+We do welcome you to apply once you have become a matriculated UW student and have completed English major prerequisite course ENGL 202.

-We reserve spots for new transfer students in our prerequisite courses (ENGL 202 and 297, a pair that must be taken concurrently) each quarter.
-Once new students have successfully completed these courses, they may apply to the English major at the beginning of their second quarter at the UW.
-If you'll be transferring from a four-year college or university, please feel free to contact an English Adviser at 206/ 543-2634 or firstname.lastname@example.org during your new student orientation about English course work you've completed elsewhere that may be applicable for departmental admission purposes.
-In general, however, there are very few equivalents to our prerequisite courses, so all new students should plan to take ENGL 202 and 297 during their first quarter at the UW.
+We reserve spots for new transfer students in our prerequisite course ENGL 202 each quarter.
+Once new students have successfully completed this course, they may apply to the English major at the beginning of their second quarter at the UW.
+If you'll be transferring from a four-year college or university, please feel free to contact Humanities Academic Services Center at email@example.com during your new student orientation about English course work you've completed elsewhere that may be applicable for departmental admission purposes.
+In general, however, there are very few equivalents to our prerequisite courses, so all new students should plan to take ENGL 202 during their first quarter at the UW.

-Admission to language and literature is not competitive: any student who has completed prerequisite courses ENGL 202 and 297 with grades of at least 2.0 in each course, who presents an overall GPA of at least 2.00, and who presents an English GPA of 2.50 for all English courses (UW and transfer) will be admitted.
+Admission to language and literature is not competitive: any student who has completed prerequisite course ENGL 202 with a grade of at least 2.0, who presents an overall GPA of at least 2.00, and who presents an English GPA of 2.50 for all English courses (UW and transfer) will be admitted.

 Admission to the creative writing pathway is somewhat competitive, based overwhelmingly on the creative writing sample you submit with your application.

-Even before you've been admitted to the UW, however, you are welcome to speak with an English adviser.
+Even before you've been admitted to the UW, however, you are welcome to speak with a Humanities Academic Services adviser.
 We're happy to discuss your plans and your application with you.

 I'll be applying to the UW as a transfer student.
 What courses does the Department of English recommend that I take before I transfer?